Allow2/Allow2.github.io/README.md

 Allow2 is a next-generation powerful Parental Freedom Platform.

+Allow2 is NOT about reducing users!
+It is about providing the features a many people require.
+This opens up a whole new demographic to your games, apps, sites and products.

 Our mission is to reduce fear and friction in the home.
-Provide mechanisms to allow parents to relax and use technology to curb addiction and teach responsibility.
+We provide mechanisms to allow parents to relax and use technology to curb addiction and teach responsibility.
 If I had more ability to moderate usage I would spend far more on gaming!

 With SDKs, Libraries and Example projects for all platforms, languages and applications, the world is your oyster!